garrygu/learning/docker/docker_notes_Dockerfile.md

 ## Dockerfile Commands (Instructions)
 - **FROM**  *Set base image*
-	- 	Usage: FROM '<image>'
+    - Usage: FROM <image>
     - Example:
-    	'''
-    		FROM ubuntu:latest
+    -       FROM ubuntu:latest
-	'''
     - A valid Dockerfile must have **FROM** as its first non-comment instruction
     - **FROM** can appears multiple times within a single Dockerfile in order to create multiple images
 - **MAINTAINER**  *Set author of iamge to be generated*
     - Usage: MAINTAINER <name>
 - **RUN**  *Execute any commands in a new layer on top of the current image*